ElmCast/elm-ide/README.md

 # ElmIDE

-Written in Elm and backed by NeoVim.
+> Written in Elm.
+Backed by NeoVim.

 ## Development